oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 OML4R Embedded R Execution provides users the ability to call user-defined R functions in one or more R engines spawned and managed by the Oracle database environment.
 Store and manage user-defined R functions for use in embedded execution in the R script repository in the database.
 These functions can then be invoked from SQL or REST APIs.
 For more information on SQL API for ERE see [SQL API for Embedded R Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/use-oracle-r-enterprise-embedded-r-execution.html#GUID-E4A808B3-7844-4B6E-BBC0-FBFD170831EF) with Autonomous Database and for REST APIs see [REST API for Embedded R Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/mlere/index.html).

 2. [Data Manipulation Using OREdplyr](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/prepare-and-explore-data-database.html#GUID-3072812B-B1D2-4EEE-98FB-5F139D1B046D)
-OREdplyr package functions transparently implement dplyr functions for use with ore.frame and ore.numeric objects.
+OREdplyr package functions implement the `dplyr` interface for use with `ore.frame` and `ore.numeric` objects.

 ## Acknowledgements
 * **Author** - Dhanish Kumar, Member of Technical Staff, User Assistance Developer.
-* **Contributors** -  Mark Hornick, Senior Director, Data Science and Machine Learning; Suresh Rajan, Senior Manager, Oracle Database User Assistance Development; Sherry LaMonica, Consulting Member of Tech Staff, Machine Learning;
+* **Contributors** -  Mark Hornick, Senior Director, Data Science and Machine Learning; Suresh Rajan, Senior Manager, Oracle Database User Assistance Development; Sherry LaMonica, Consulting Member of Tech Staff, Machine Learning.
 * **Last Updated By/Date** - Dhanish Kumar, December 2022